TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 heroku open
 ~~~

 and play around with it!

-If nothing shows up, come ask for help in the gitter chat room.
+NOTE: if you are using WLS, `heroku open` may not open automatically, but it should provide you a link to copy and paste into your browser.
+If nothing shows up, come ask for help in [the Gitter chat room](https://gitter.im/TheOdinProject)

 ### Step 5: Let us know how it went!

 You have successfully completed the installations.
 Congratulations!
 If you have any comments, or suggestions, we would love to hear them.
-Talk to us either in the Gitter chat room, or on the Odin Project forms.
+Talk to us either in the [the Gitter chat room](https://gitter.im/TheOdinProject), or on the Odin Project forms.
 You can always find these links in the top right corner, under community.